Compliance

 • Probability of execution or settlement

-• Processing
+• Settlement

 • Characteristics of the order

-• Characteristics of the financial instruments or assets
+• Characteristics of the financial instruments or assets and

 • Characteristics of the execution venues to which the order can be forwarded.

-Documentation and control
+Documentation and Control

-Ongoing documentation of transactions takes place to demonstrate compliance with the order execution principles.
+To demonstrate compliance with the principles for order execution, transactions are continuously documented.
 For this purpose, Deutsche Investment maintains an order register.
-This ensures that each transaction relating to the managed AIF can be reconstructed in terms of origin, counterparty, type and time and place of conclusion, see Section 28(1) no. 6 KAGB.
+This ensures that every transaction relating to the managed AIF can be reconstructed by origin, counterparty, type, time, and place of completion (see Section 28 (1) No. 6 KAGB).

-Guidelines for Awarding External Services
+Guidelines for the Outsourcing of Third-Party Services

-Policy review
+Policy Review

 Remuneration Policy